apmorris/Extrapolation/README.md

 Extrapolating the final results between signal lifetimes.

 #### Steps to run the code:
-1. Apply the selection to the signal samples using the GenerateROOTFiles2017.py script
+1. Apply the selection to the signal samples using the `GenerateMCFiles/GenerateROOTFiles2017.py` script
-2. Run the lifetime extrapolation on these slimmed files, with ExtrapolateByBeta
+2. Run the lifetime extrapolation on these slimmed files, with `ExtrapolateByBeta`
+3. Plot the efficiency as a function of lifetime, using `plots/efficiencies.py`
-3. Calculate the extrapolated limits using ExtrapLimitFinder
+4. Calculate the extrapolated limits using `ExtrapLimitFinder`
-4. Make limit plots, scripts for this are in the plots directory
+5. Make limit plots, with `plots/limits.py`

 ---